cedadev/jasmin-docs-hugo-relearn/content/Data Transfer/data-transfer-tools-globus-command-line-interface/_index.md

-Access to the Globus endpoint provided by JASMIN (called the "JASMIN Globus endpoint (jasmin credentials") is controlled by the [JASMIN “hpxfer” access role](data-transfer-hpxfer): this is the same role which we use to control access to the servers hpxfer[12].jasmin.ac.uk.
+Access to the Globus endpoint provided by JASMIN (called the "JASMIN Globus endpoint (jasmin credentials") is controlled by the [JASMIN “hpxfer” access role]({{< ref "data-transfer-hpxfer" >}}): this is the same role which we use to control access to the servers hpxfer[12].jasmin.ac.uk.
 The process of registering asks for a specific IP address.
 However, if you are just using Globus (rather than logging in via SSH to hpxfer[12].jasmin.ac.uk), this address is not required, because the IP addresses of the Globus servers are already registered.
 In this case, a dummy value should be specified: please use that of host `xfer1.jasmin.ac.uk` whose IP address is `130.246.130.166`.
 This will be accepted by the registration process.

 Please note that if you subsequently need to access `hpxfer[1,2].jasmin.ac.uk` for SSH-based transfers (but on these higher-performance machines), you may